-Both these models provided us 4800 x 2400 dpi resolution, that sets up a level for our T-shirt printing and further covers 0our tumblers, mugs, pillows, and at a wider format—the doormat sublimation, without slicing up makes this an excellent and easy unit to rely on for us.
+Both these models provided us with 4800 x 2400 dpi resolution, which sets up a level for our T-shirt printing and further covers 0our tumblers, mugs, and pillows.
+In a wider format, it prints the doormat sublimation, without slicing up making this an excellent and easy unit to rely on for us.

 We can say that this is a high-volume printer.
-But when it comes to the speed, it asked us one thing: Patience.
+But when it comes to speed, it asked us one thing: Patience.
 Breathe in, breathe out.
-Continue for 3 minutes, so we don’t lose your temper, and there on the tray, we got our paper.
-Though both these printers support double sided printing, we’re saying this again, it’s a wastage of time and ink.
+Continue for 3 minutes, so we don’t lose our temper, and there on the tray, we got our paper.
+Though both these printers support double-sided printing, we’re saying this again, it’s a waste of time and ink.
 Otherwise, you can use this feature, if you plan to convert them back to the normal printer.

-Well, if we’d to roll the dice, our best bet would definitely be the 7840 model.
-Though there’s an extra 6 pounds, it’s always worth it for the paper handling, energy usage, and the long-hours of non-jammed work it provides.
+Well, if we had to roll the dice, our best bet would definitely be the 7840 model.
+Though there’s an extra 6 pounds, it’s always worth it for the paper handling, energy usage, and the long hours of non-jammed work it provides.
 Besides that, if you want to save some pennies, you can have its smaller version, and upgrade with added trays with time, if needed.

 Speaking about efforts, both units require a bare minimum of that.
 By connecting it to the PC, Wi-Fi direct, you can permanently save the setting for all the sublimation work.
-As we installed it, we came accross that they’ve a few simple steps for the installation requiring us to check the nozzles, and printing 3 times on a regular paper with each dimensional setting, followed by loading up sublimation papers to get done with the sublimation.
+As we installed it, we came across that they’ve got a few simple steps for the installation requiring us to check the nozzles and printing 3 times on a regular paper with each dimensional setting, followed by loading up sublimation papers to get done with the sublimation.